nathanpeck/nodejs-aws-workshop/6 - Kubernetes (kops)/README.md

 &nbsp;

-## 8. Build your images and push them to your registries:
+## 8. Build your images and push them to your registries

  First build each service's container image: